LanguageBytes/Day-Planner/README.md

 ## <p align ="center"> Comments on Code </p>

 Moment js is a shiny, new tool :).
 I think my code here is very repetitive and I'm sure there must be a much more concise solution.
 I will work on this in the coming weeks.
-In retrospect, I don't think using moment js for the first column was neccesscary, this could maybe be transferred to a p tag in the html.
+In retrospect, I don't think using moment js for the first column was necessary, this could maybe be transferred to a p tag in the html.